What is exactly food sustainability?

 What can we do about changing our eating habits?

-As global population levels are predicted to increase to 10 billion people by 2050, we need to start changing the way we produce and consume food.
+As global population levels are predicted to increase to 10 billion people by 2050, we must start changing the way we eat, but essentially the way we produce our food.

 Well, for starters why not:

-- and thirdly, why not trying to grow your own or eat as many local crops as as possible
+- And thirdly, why not trying to grow your own produce or eat as many local crops as possible

 You would see that our future would be much brighter if we made our food chain supply greener.